Luke Crosbie

-Luke Crosbie (born 22 April 1997) is a Scotland international rugby union player.
-He plays for Edinburgh Rugby in the United Rugby Championship.
+Luke William Crosbie (born 22 April 1997) is a Scottish professional rugby union player who plays as a flanker for United Rugby Championship club Edinburgh and the Scotland national team.

-Rugby Union career

-Amateur career

-He is a product of Livingston RFC, Crosbie rose through the ranks of the West Lothian side before an opportunity arose at the capital outfit, Currie RFC.
+Early life

+Crosbie's early life was defined by his passion for sports, initially gravitating towards football before finding his stride in rugby with Livingston Rugby Club.
+Rising through the ranks in West Lothian, Crosbie's talent caught the eye of Currie in Edinburgh, where he seized an opportunity to further hone his skills.
+His dedication and talent earned him spots on the Scotland under-20 and under-18 teams, culminating in a standout performance at the World Rugby U20 Championship in Georgia.
+Despite a loss to New Zealand, Crosbie's team secured victories against formidable opponents like Ireland, Italy, and Australia, showcasing his potential on the international stage.

-Professional career
+Club career

 He made his debut for Edinburgh off the bench against the Italian outfit Zebre coming on for Cornell du Preez in 64th minute.

 In December 2017 after impressing with a physical and abrasive style of style of play allied with a rare turn of pace for a player of his stature, Crosbie signed his first professional deal with the club which will keep him at Edinburgh for at least the next two-and-a-half years.

 International career

 He was called up to Scotland's squad for the 2019 Six Nations Championship.
 He was called up again to the 2020 Six Nations Championship squad.

 He made his Scotland debut against Tonga on 30 October 2021.
-Scotland won the match 60-14.
+Scotland won the match 60–14.

 He captained a Scotland 'A' side against Chile on 25 June 2022 in Santiago.

+In 2023 Crosbie was selected in Scotland's 33 player squad for the 2023 Rugby World Cup in France.